Get Help Today(855) 593-1695

-How easily alcohol can be obtained is another major cause of alcoholism.
-The expense of alcohol varies greatly between cities and states.
-78% of families who make over $75,000 a year drink alcohol, while only 45% of households that make less than $30,000 a year do.
+Accessibility to alcohol can be another major cause of alcoholism.
+The cost of alcohol varies greatly between cities and states.
+78% of families who make over $75,000 a year drink alcohol, while only 45% of households that make less than $30,000 annually do.

 Call now to be connected to a treatment provider.

 Social Causes Of Alcoholism

-There is an ongoing debate as to the role of nurture versus nature in relation to the development of an AUD.
-Despite the strong impact of genetics and family, other societal pressures are possible or, at least, partial causes as well.
+The debate of nurture versus nature is often associated with the development of an AUD.
+Despite the strong impact of genetics and family, other societal pressures can be contributing factors to alcoholism.

-A common example is young adults entering college.
-It has become culturally expected to take part in increased drinking, even to the point of binge drinking, while in college.
-Media, especially movies and television targeted at this demographic, often show the appeal of this behavior, while vilifying those who try to promote responsible decision making and sobriety.
-This media portrayal of alcohol use creates peer pressure that can push young people looking for friends and acceptance into making decisions they wouldn’t otherwise like binge drinking, skipping classes, and shirking responsibilities.
+College students are culturally expected to take part in social drinking, even to the point of binge drinking, while at school.
+Movies and television shows often portray this behavior in a positive light, while also vilifying those who try to promote responsible decision making and sobriety.
+These alcohol tropes perpetuate ideas of peer pressure which can cause college students to make decisions they normally wouldn’t like binge drinking, skipping classes, and avoiding responsibilities.

-An additional example of the social causes of alcoholism is the pervasiveness of alcohol advertising.
-Advertising budgets for major breweries have increased exponentially over the past four decades, putting the glamorous side of drinking in front of millions every day.
+Alcohol advertising can also be a social cause for alcoholism.
+Advertising budgets for major breweries have increased exponentially over the past four decades, displaying the glamorous side of drinking to millions of people every day.
 We are at a point where positive images of drinking and its effects are universally present, creating a societal acceptance of even dangerous drinking behaviors.
-When drinking is normalized, more people drink and drink heavily, increasing alcoholism rates and making it less likely that many alcoholics will feel the need to seek treatment.
+When drinking is normalized, more people drink and drink heavily which increases alcoholism rates and makes it less likely that many alcoholics will feel the need to seek treatment.

 No Matter The Cause, Alcoholism Is Treatable

 While external forces may have pushed you into alcoholism, you can still take control.
 Discovering the underlying causes behind your addiction is a powerful first step toward recovery.
-If you, or someone you know, needs help, please find it today.
-Contact a dedicated treatment provider who is ready to help you on your journey to control.
+If you, or someone you know, needs help, there is help available.
+Contact a treatment provider for rehab-related support.